CamaraLab/CAJAL/README.md

 ```

 ## Docker image
-We provide a Docker image which contains CAJAL and its dependencies, ```cajal:latest``` is built on top of the Docker image ```tensorflow-notebook``` and contains numerous data science tools for further analysis of the output of CAJAL.
+We provide a Docker image which contains CAJAL and its dependencies, ```cajal:latest``` is built on top of the Docker image ```jupyter/base-notebook``` and contains numerous data science tools for further analysis of the output of CAJAL.
 Running the following command will launch a Jupyter notebook server on localhost with CAJAL and its dependencies installed:
 ```commandline
 docker run -it -p 8888:8888 -v C:\Users\myusername\Documents\myfolder:/home/jovyan/work camaralab/cajal:latest
 ```